 Commonly Used Brand Name(s)Lincocin

-Clostridium difficile associated diarrhea (CDAD) has been reported with nearly all antibacterial agents, including lincomycin, and may range in severity from mild to life-threatening.
+Clostridium difficile associated diarrhea (CDAD) has been reported with nearly all antibacterial agents, including lincomycin, and may range in severity from mild diarrhea to fatal colitis.
 Therefore, lincomycin therapy should be reserved for serious infections where less toxic antimicrobial agents are inappropriate.
 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C difficile may need to be discontinued.
 Appropriate supportive therapy, such as fluid and electrolyte management, protein supplementation, antibiotic treatment of C difficile, and surgical evaluation should be instituted as clinically indicated .

 Lincomycin injection treats bacterial infections.
 It may be also given to patients who have an allergic reaction to penicillin antibiotics.